rko2/FENDNeighborhoodMap/README.md

 * Install grunt (run npm install -g grunt-cli)

 ## Using the application
+* Go to http://rko2.github.io/FENDNeighborhoodMap/dist/ to use the map.
 * On the toggle display button will toggle whether or not the list results appear on screen.
 * The first field is the search term that you want to match against.
 * The second field is the place you want to search for the first term in.